-So whether you've been learning Spanish for awhile, or are completely new to the language, Rocket Spanish will help increase your proficiency.
+So whether you've been studying Spanish for awhile, or are completely new to the language, Rocket Spanish will help increase your proficiency.

-Rocket Spanish is one of the most comprehensive Spanish courses available.
+Rocket Spanish is one of the most comprehensive courses available for learning Spanish

 What do we mean exactly when we say comprehensive?

 First, you can expect to use all four aspects of the language.
 You learn to read and write in Spanish, as well as listen and speak.

 Second, there isn't any part of Spanish that the course leaves untouched.
 You will be exposed to all of the grammar and vocabulary you will need in order to use the language at a functional level (higher than the level you'd be able to reach with some other courses).

 Rocket Spanish is a full on language course, and it's price reflects that.
 While it's reasonably priced next to its competitors, the cost is a bit high if you're simply looking for a supplement for your Spanish learning.

 If you want a new or interesting way to practice Spanish or learn a few new words here or there you're probably better off using an app or some other low priced alternative.